This content mentions suicide or suicidal thoughts. Please read with care. There are details of where to find help at the bottom of this page.

 Any approach to mental health that’s going to work must be adapted to the audience – one size doesn’t fit all, whether it’s mental health services, campaigning messages, or community resources.
 We’ve been working for over 70 years now to understand what works in mental health and apply research evidence in practice.

-The population with the highest frequency of deaths by suicide is men in middle age.
-If we want to stop men from dying by suicide – and we must – we need to look at what factors affect men’s mental health, and what we can do to enable more men to reach out.
+When we consider men’s mental health, it’s hard to look beyond the fact that suicide is a leading cause of death for men up to the age of forty and that the population with the highest frequency of deaths by suicide is men in middle age.
+If we want to stop men from dying by suicide – and we must – we need to look at what factors affect men’s mental health and how we can enable more men to reach out.
 When they do, they must be able to access and benefit from mental health services that meet their needs.
-Too often that isn’t the case.
+Too often, that isn’t the case.
 We know that men are less likely to reach out for help.
 So how do we address men’s needs?

 Becoming A Man (BAM) – in schools

-The Becoming a Man Programme is mental wellbeing intervention that aims to support young men’s personal development taking into account their lived experience and the often difficult environments they must navigate.
-It is aimed at young people aged 13-17.
-The Programme is delivered in partnership with Black Thrive and Colourful Minds.
+The Becoming A Man programme is mental well-being intervention that aims to support young men’s personal development taking into account their lived experience and the often difficult environments they must navigate.
+It is aimed at young people aged 13 to 17.
+The programme is delivered in partnership with Black Thrive and Colourful Minds.

 Peer support – fathers

-The Mental Health Foundation has partnered up with Cardiff City Football Club and Cardiff University for a new project learning about the experiences of men when they become fathers.
+The Mental Health Foundation has partnered with Cardiff City Football Club and Cardiff University for a new project learning about men's experiences when they become fathers, Dads and Football.

 Peer support – prisons

 One of the approaches that we have specialised in is peer support and self-management.
-Our Welsh self-management programme for people with long term mental health problems led to an opportunity to take the approach into Parc Prison – an all-male environment.
+Our Welsh self-management programme for people with long-term mental health problems led to an opportunity to approach Parc Prison – an all-male environment.
 120 prisoners received training on self-management, with 16 trained as facilitators to promote self-management in the prison community.
 Wellbeing scores improved, and most prisoners had achieved their goals when followed up.

 Peer support – Comhar men's groups